rozhukov/Cov_test_RZ/README.md

+#THIS IS A TEST REPO - no claims are allowed

 # VulnCases

 I like to write vulnerable cases, and learn the basics from different levels, from source, static, to dynamic analysis.
 Sometimes they are fun to exploit, too.